 If you have kids and can’t get affordable coverage for them through your employer, there’s a good chance they’ll qualify for help from the Children’s Health Insurance Program (CHIP).
 This program provides coverage for children whose parents can’t find affordable coverage for them at work but aren’t poor enough to qualify for Medicaid.

 Each state sets its own rules about who qualifies for CHIP.
-Some states fold the program into Medicaid, while others offer standalone CHIP for families whose income is too high to qualify for Medicaid.
-In most states, the income cutoff for this standalone program is somewhere between 200% and 325% of the federal poverty level, as shown on this chart from Medicaid.gov.
+Some states fold the program into Medicaid, while others offer standalone CHIP coverage for families who don’t qualify for Medicaid.
+Income cutoffs for these standalone programs range from 200% to 400% of the federal poverty level, according to Medicaid.gov.

 2. Use the Health Insurance Marketplace

-For people in this situation, the best option could be to look for the most affordable plan you can find in the Health Insurance Marketplace.
-Even if your spouse and children have access to a health plan from your employer, they aren’t required to use it; they can purchase a plan from the Marketplace if it’s cheaper.
-They just won’t be able to get a subsidy to help them pay for it.
+In this situation, your best option could be to look for the most affordable plan you can find in the health insurance marketplace at Healthcare.gov.
+Even if your employer offers health coverage for your spouse and children, they can choose to buy a marketplace plan if it’s cheaper.
+They just can’t get a subsidy to help them pay for it.

-Unfortunately, there’s no guarantee that a plan from the Marketplace will be cheaper than covering your spouse and children on your employer’s plan.
-For instance, for the woman who wrote to Consumer Reports about her health coverage, adding her to her husband’s workplace health plan would have cost the family $285 a month, while the cheapest Bronze-level plan available on the Marketplace was $299 a month.
+Unfortunately, there’s no guarantee that you can save money this way.
+For instance, the woman who wrote to Consumer Reports about her health coverage said adding her to her husband’s workplace health plan would cost $285 per month to join her husband’s workplace health plan.
+She couldn’t find a marketplace plan for less than $299 per month.
 However, it can’t hurt to check and see what all your options are.

 3. Get a Short-Term Health Insurance Plan

 The biggest benefit of short-term plans is their low cost.
-According to HealthInsurance.org, a family of four living in Colorado could buy short-term coverage for less than $100 a month, while the cheapest plan available in the Marketplace would cost $1,190 a month for the four of them.
+According to HealthInsurance.org, a family of four living in Wyoming could buy short-term coverage for just over $200 per month.
+The cheapest plan available in the marketplace would cost over $2,000 per month for the four of them.

 Unfortunately, these ultra-cheap plans don’t provide much coverage.
 For instance, they typically don’t cover: